Current Trustees

 Moloyashree Hashmi has worked in the field of elementary education for forty years as a school teacher, teacher-educator and as a curriculum consultant.
 She has written several textbooks and evolved new educational material.
 She was on NCERT’s curriculum development team for Performing Arts.
 She has extensively used theatre as a pedagogic tool in the classroom and explored the interface of the Arts and Education.
 She has been associated with the Theatre Practicum of the Bachelor of Elementary Education (Delhi University) from its planning stages, and has conducted the Practicum for the student-teachers for the last seventeen years in many colleges.
 She regularly conducts workshops on innovative learning techniques for several subjects at the elementary level for teachers in government and private schools.
 For the last forty-six years, she has also been engaged in theatre, and is currently President of Jana Natya Manch, India’s premier street theatre group.
 She has been involved in the creation of more than 80 street plays and has more than 6,500 performances to her credit.
 She is the Secretary of the Studio Safdar Trust and coordinates the Studio Safdar Library.

-Sudhanva Deshpande, Trustee
+Sudhanva Deshpande, Treasurer

 Sudhanva Deshpande is an actor, theatre director, and publisher.
 He's been with Jana Natya Manch since 1987, acting in, helping devise, and directing dozens of plays, both on the streets and in closed spaces.
 He's performed, and led workshops, in several countries, including Palestine, South Africa, the US, UK, Germany, Poland and the Netherlands.
 Since 1999, he's been Managing Editor at LeftWord Books.
 He has co-directed two documentary films on the theatre legend Habib Tanvir and his group Naya Theatre, and has taught at several institutions, including National Institute of Design, Ahmedabad, and AJK Mass Communication Research Centre, Jamia Millia Islamia, New Delhi.
 He is part of the Core Team for SMART, India's only theatre management training programme.